geocommunity/blog_website/content/post/2023-02-05-calculating-areas-with-vector-and-raster-data-in-r/index.en.md

 GCS's represent the Earth's surface in 3-dimensions and have angular, lat-long units (Figure 1).
 They are defined by a datum (reference points associated with an ellipsoid (a model of the size and shape of the Earth)), a prime meridian, and an angular unit of measure.
 See [here](https://geocompr.robinlovelace.net/spatial-class.html#geographic-coordinate-systems) for more detail.
 Calculating area in a 3-D GCS requires geodesic (i.e., ellipsoidal) computations, which can be complex and computationally expensive.

-PCS's flatten a GCS into 2-dimensions representing linear units (e.g., metres), helping to make area computations less complex and therefore faster, but also causing some distortion of the Earth’s surface.
+PCS's flatten a GCS into 2-dimensions representing linear units (e.g., metres), helping to make area computations less complex and therefore faster, but also causing some distortion of the Earth's surface.
 There are many PCS's available to use (see [here](https://www.geo-projections.com/)), some of which preserve area (i.e., equal-area projections).

 ![Figure 1.
 Note This image is borrowed from here](images/Fig2.png).